tomestephens/google-home-push/README.md

 ## API
 ### new GoogleHome(deviceIdentifier, [options])
-Creates an `instantce` of GoogleHome.
+Creates an `instance` of GoogleHome.

 #### deviceIdentifier
 Type: `string`